faucetsdn/network-tools/CONTRIBUTING.md

 We're trying very hard to keep Vent lean and focused.
 We don't want it to do everything for everybody.
 This means that we might decide against incorporating a new feature.
-However, there might be a way to implement that feature *on top of* Vent.
-Plugins!
+However, there might be a way to implement that feature *on top of* Vent Plugins!

 ### Create issues...